AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

           state, ltime = spiceypy.spkezr(target, et, frame,
                                          corrtn, observ)

-When you execute the script, \``getsta’’, it produces the following
+When you execute the script, "getsta", it produces the following
 output:

 ::